pro-tips-launch-thriving-business-directory-website

 Directory websites have a natural advantage in SEO—they contain exactly the type of structured, local business information that search engines value.
 However, capitalizing on this advantage requires deliberate optimization.

 SEO should be baked into your directory’s architecture from the beginning, not applied as an afterthought.
+The good news?
+Directories are inherently SEO-friendly when built correctly because they create exactly the type of organized, locally-relevant content that search engines prioritize.

 a.
 Keyword Research Tips